discordjs/guide/guide/slash-commands/response-methods.md

 If you have a command that performs longer tasks, be sure to call `deferReply()` as early as possible.

-Note that if you want your response to be ephemeral, you must pass an `ephemeral` flag to the `InteractionDeferReplyOptions` here:
+Note that if you want your response to be ephemeral, you must pass the ephemeral boolean to the `InteractionDeferReplyOptions` here:

 <!-- eslint-skip -->